Vietnam.vn - Nền tảng quảng bá Việt Nam

 Village elder A Brol Ve guides children to play the To Rung instrument.

 When he was a boy, he often followed his grandparents and parents to learn farming and hunting.
 His father was also talented in singing and making musical instruments.
-Every evening, staying in the fields, by the fire, he often attentively watched his father make musical instruments and listened to his father sing folk songs.
-Growing up, those old stories, folk songs and the way his father made musical instruments gradually permeated his blood and flesh, becoming a passion.
+Every evening, staying in the fields, by the red fire, he often attentively watched his father make musical instruments and listened to his father sing folk songs.
+Growing up, those old stories, folk songs and the way his father made musical instruments gradually permeated his blood and became a passion.
 So every time the village held a festival, the young man Brôl Vé was always present and played a very important role in the village's art troupe.

 Artisan A Brol Ve handcrafts traditional musical instruments.